khiav223577/deep_pluck/README.md

 ```
 It works as expected, but is not very DRY, repeat writing `include`, `posts`, `post_comments` so many times.

+Not to mention the huge performace improvement by using #deep_pluck.

-You could refactor it with #deep_pluck like:
+You could refactor the example with #deep_pluck:
 ```rb
 User.where(:name => %w(Pearl Kathenrie)).deep_pluck(
   :name,